dovahcrow/dovahcrow.github.io/content/authors/admin/_index.md

 ---

 Weiyüen is a PhD student at SFU right now.
-His research interests include Data Management, Data Cleaning and Machine Learning Model Diagnosis.
+His research interests include Data Management, ML Debugging and Applying Machine Learning to real problems.

 He took a gap year working in Strikingly @ Shanghai, as a Data Scientist.

-He can be found at SFU Database System Lab @ Burnaby.
+He can be found at SFU Database System Lab.